 Aside from our wraparound resettlement and resilience programs, which are continuing despite new challenges, we are addressing even more urgent needs in the community.
 In partnership with Northwest Harvest, Hillside Church, and local farmers and businesses, we're providing weekly food box pick-up and delivery for families in Kent.
 For information on getting food support contact Tahmina.
 For information about volunteering to help distribute food on Wednesdays, contact Angela.

 The "job squad" is always hard at work connecting refugee and immigrant workers with the staffing needs of local businesses.
 Getting that first job is one of the biggest milestones for a newly arrived family as they work toward financial self-sufficiency.
-In recent weeks, dozens of people who had secured their first job have been laid off or furloughed.
+In the early days of the pandemic, many people who had secured their first job were laid off or furloughed.
 With unprecedented national unemployment levels, our employment team is working harder than ever to help job-seekers.

 There has been a temporary pause on new refugee arrivals, however those who arrived over the winter are still in need of basic resettlement services as well as additional help navigating systems of support that are harder to access due to office closure.
 Things like finding a doctor, opening a bank account, or addressing the social and academic needs of kids is now exponentially more challenging for those newest to our community.